microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/achieve-SSO-among-skills.md

 # SSO for skills

-In the previous version of Virtual Assistant and Skills, we were able to achieve SSO with the approach of letting Virtual Assistant be the one that acts on behalf of skills to retrieve token and pass it along to the skills.
-This is not the best approach because it relies on tooling support when adding a skill to a Virtual Assistant.
-It also isn't the most secure approach especially when the skill is a 3rd party skill.
-In the 0.8 release, we are starting to use the Skills capabilities from the core BotBuilder SDK and that also changes the model of how a skill retrieves a token.
-Now skills are the party that retrieves a token directly, and skills would either receive a token directly (when Enhanced Authorization feature in directline is enabled https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/) or a magic code will show up and the user will send the magic code over to the skill through virtual assistant.
-In both cases the Virtual Assistant will not get its hand on the token for the skill.
-But it also means user will be prompted multiple times when switching between skills.
-This is not a great experience.
-Fortunately we are going to have the capabilities to achieve this in the upcoming release of BotBuilder SDK R8 (4.8).
-In this doucment, we will explain how to achieve SSO now by using the preview packages of BotBuilder SDK as well as small minor changes to the skill source code
+In the previous version of Virtual Assistant and Skills, we were able to achieve Single-Signon Support (SSO) through the approach of enabling a Virtual Assistant to be the one that acts on behalf of skills to broker token requests as part of a shared trust boundary.

+This approach was reliant on additional tooling when adding a skill to a Virtual Assistant and wasn't suitable for scenarios involving 3rd party skills.

+In the 0.8 release we transitioned to the GA release of Bot Framework Skills which also changes how a skill retrieves tokens.
+Skills are now responsible for retrieving their own tokens directly (when [Enhanced Authorization feature](https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/) in directline is enabled) alternatively a magic code will be provided and the user will send the magic code over to the Skill through the Virtual Assistant.

+In both cases the Virtual Assistant will not participate in the token retrieval process.
+However, in a secenario where multiple Skills require the same type of token, the user will be prompted multiple times when switching between skills which is not a great user experience.

+The upcoming R8 release of the BotBuilder SDK R8 (4.8) will provide native support for this scenario, however this document covers extensions you can make to your Skill enabling this style of SSO today through use of preview BotBuilder SDK packages as well as simple changes to the skill source code.

+> Due to the preview nature of these packages this should be used for development and testing purposes only.

 1. Update your skill to use the latest BotBuilder 4.8.0 preview from myget.

-    You should be able to get the latest of the preview packages in this myget feed: https://botbuilder.myget.org/gallery/botbuilder-v4-dotnet-daily.
-And please also make sure you include this feed in your Visual Studio nuget source configuration.
+    - Add this package source to your Visual Studio Nuget package configuration : https://botbuilder.myget.org/gallery/botbuilder-v4-dotnet-daily.
-    Please make sure you update all BotBuilder library to the same preview version Please also note that because these are preview packages, they might have some issues since they're not stablized release-ready packages.
+    - Update all BotBuilder package references to the same preview version

-2. Update your skill's test project to use the same preview package from the skill project itself to ensure that your solution will compile
+2. Update your Skill test project to use the same preview packages as above to ensure that your solution will compile

-3. When you use MultiProviderAuthDialog in any dialogs in your skill, please follow this pattern
+3. When you use MultiProviderAuthDialog in any dialogs in your skill, follow this pattern:

     ```csharp
     var oauthPromptSettings = new List<OAuthPromptSettings>();
     Settings.OAuthConnections.ForEach(
         c => oauthPromptSettings.Add(